Thinking of being Kris Kringle this festive season?

 - And multiply the amount by 50%

-Under this method, regardless of where the meal entertainment occurs or who attends, 50% of the total expenditure is subject to FBT and 50% is deductible for income tax purposes.
+Under this method, regardless of where the meal entertainment occurs or who attends, 50% of the total expenditure is subject to FBT.
+The portion subject to FBT (50%) is deductible for income tax purposes.

-Remember, when applying the 50/50 method, you can’t apply the following exemptions:
+Remember, when applying the 50/50 method, you cannot apply the following exemptions:

 - Property exemption available for food and drink consumed on business premises.
 This means that even if the function is held on the employer’s premises the food and drink for employees is not automatically exempt from FBT;